Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Experiments

 The proposed deformable generator model utilizes two generator networks to disentangle the appearance and geometric information from an image.
 Since the geometric generator only produces displacement for each pixel without modifying the pixel's value, the color and illumination information and the geometric information are naturally disentangled by the proposed model's specific structure.

 In order to properly disentangle the identity (or category) and the view (or geometry) information, the learning capacity between the appearance generator and geometric generator should be balanced.
 The appearance generator and the geometric generator cooperate with each other to generate the images.
 Meanwhile, they also compete against each other to explain away the training images.
 If the learning of the appearance generator outpaces that of the geometric generator, the appearance generator will encode most of the knowledge (including the view and shape information), while the geometric generator will only learn minor warping operations.
-On the other hand, if the geometric generator learns much faster than the appearance generator, the geometric generator will encode most of the knowledge (including the identity or category information, which should be encoded by the appearance network).
+On the other hand, if the geometric generator learns much faster than the appearance generator, the geometric generator will encode most of the knowledge (including the identity or category information), which should be encoded by the appearance network.

-To control the tradeoff between the two generators, we introduce a balance parameter $\alpha$, which is defined as the ratio of the number of filters within each layer between the appearance and geometric generators.
+To control the tradeoff between the two generators, we propose two schemes.
+In the first scheme, we introduce a balance parameter $\alpha$, which is defined as the ratio of the number of filters within each layer between the appearance and geometric generators.
 The balance parameter $\alpha$ should not be too large or too small.
-We set $\alpha$ to 0.625 in our experiments.
+In the experiments of deformable generator for images, we adopt this scheme, and set $\alpha$ to 0.625 in our experiments.
+The appearance and geometric generator's structures are shown in Table \ref{table:networkimg}.

+In the second scheme, we explicitly scale the weights between the two generators with a balance parameter $\beta$ at runtime to control the tradeoff.
+Specifically, we set $\hat{w}^a_i = w^a_i / c $ and $\hat{w}^g_i = w^g_i / c \times \beta$, where $w^a_i$ and $w^g_i$ are the weights for the appearance and geometric generators, $c$ is the per-layer normalization constant from He's initializer \cite{he2015delving}.
+This dynamical updating scheme for scaling the two set of weights can control the tradeoff between the two generators more flexible, because, in scheme 1, the number of filter is an integer, which results in the limited choice of the balance parameter $\alpha$, while, in scheme 2, the values of the weights are decimals which results in the infinite number of the choice for the balance parameter $\beta$.
+In the experiments of the dynamic deformable generator for the video sequences, we adopt the second scheme, and set $\beta$ to 0.3 in our experiments.
+The corresponding appearance and geometric generator's structures are shown in Table \ref{table:networkvideo}.